Events

 Three Moravian girls partaking in candle tea at Old Salem

-Guides wearing early Moravian period attire lead guests in a tour of the Single Brothers House on Salem Square in Old Salem.
+Guides wearing early Moravian period attire lead guests on a tour of the Single Brothers House on Salem Square in Old Salem.
 In the “saal,” or chapel, guests sing carols accompanied by a restored 1797 Tannenburg organ.
 Breathe in the scent of little handmade Moravian beeswax candles with their accompanying red fringe.
+Note: The Single Brothers House is NOT handicapped accessible.

 Guests can watch demonstrations of the making of these, view the lighted nativity scene, and the “putz” — a detailed miniature wintry scene of 1900’s Old Salem.
-As a special treat, guests enjoy a warm mug of Moravian coffee to wash down the fresh-baked Moravian sugar cake.
+As a special treat, guests enjoy a warm mug of Moravian coffee while savoring some fresh-baked Moravian sugar cake.
+The tour lasts one hour and forty five minutes.

 The event, organized by the Women’s Fellowship of Home Moravian in Old Salem, draws around 10,000 visitors each year.
 Proceeds benefit many charitable causes.